Why Does My House Smell Like Sewage

 Odors From Water

-Few things are as irritating as water in the house smelling like a sewer.
+A few things are as irritating as water in the house, which smells like a sewer.
 This stands true for both drinking and non-drinking water.
 If your water smells like sewer, chances are that the following culprits are responsible:

 • Algae in the water source, like a pool in the house;